McAnally–Hilgemann Racing: Car No. 20 history

 In 2003, BMR fielded the No. 20 Chevrolet for Jim Inglebright.
 He won one race and finishing in the top ten eleven times.

 In 2004, the No. 20 car was driven by a slew of drivers such as Clint Bowyer, John Moore, Jeff Jefferson, Kerry Earnhardt, and Sarah Fisher.

 In 2005, BMR signed Fisher to drive the No. 20 full-time for Richard Childress Racing's development program through NASCAR's Drive for Diversity.
 She began the season with a 20th-place finish in the United Rentals 100 at Phoenix.
 Three races later, Fisher had her first lead-lap finish, coming in 12th in the Autozone Twin Championships before earning her first top-ten result, an eighth in the King Taco 150 at Irwindale Speedway.
 She qualified a season-high third in the Coors Light 200 at Evergreen Speedway; Fisher led the first laps for a woman in NASCAR West Series history, finishing 11th.

 In 2006, BMR signed Brian Ickler to drive the No. 20 NAPA Filters Chevrolet full-time.

 In 2007, Ickler moved to the flagship No. 16 car while Eric Richardson was signed to drive the No. 20 car full-time.
 He failed to qualify for one race at Elko Speedway.

 In 2008, BMR signed Eric Holmes to drive the No. 20 Toyota full-time.
 He won at All-American Speedway, Colorado National Speedway, Thunderhill Raceway Park and Douglas County Speedway, winning his second championship along with five poles and nine top fives.

 During the 2009 season, Holmes won at All-American Speedway, Madera Speedway and Douglas County Speedway and finishing in second in points.

 For 2010, Holmes got a record high 5 wins and clinched his third championship with victories at Phoenix International Raceway, his third straight at Douglas County Speedway, Montana Raceway Park, Colorado National Speedway, and his third win at All-American Speedway.

 In 2011, Holmes won twice at Spokane Raceway Park and All American Speedway.

 In 2012, Holmes only won once at Evergreen Speedway.

+In 2013, the No. 20 car was scaled back to part-time entry with multiple drivers behind the wheel.

+In 2015, BMR fielded the No. 20 for Cole Moore at All-American Speedway.
+He finished 19th.

+In 2016, Moore ran six races at Colorado National Speedway, Stateline Speedway, Evergreen Speedway, Utah Motorsports Campus (2), and All-American Speedway.
+His best finish was seventh at Roseville.

+Moore ran one race in 2017, finishing seventh at Roseville.

+In 2026, BMR fielded the No. 20 Chevrolet for Patrick Staropoli at Sonoma.